pedramkarimii/HTML/README.md

-# Small projects with HTML and CSS
+# Small projects with HTML and CSS and JS